 Medicare Help Senior Patients and Caregivers for Decades

-This fall, patients battling Alzheimer’s and their caregivers received promising news – innovative treatments aimed at slowing disease progression showed the “most encouraging results yet” in a clinical trial.
-Unfortunately, the biggest hurdle patients may face in accessing these treatments is one put in place by the Biden Administration: in most cases Medicare won’t cover the new treatments unless patients meet strict eligibility criteria.
+This fall brought promising news for patients battling Alzheimer’s and their caregivers.
+Innovative treatments aimed at slowing disease progression showed the “most encouraging results yet” in a clinical trial.
+These developments offer hope for those affected by Alzheimer’s disease and their families.
+Unfortunately, accessing these treatments may be challenging for patients due to a hurdle imposed by the Biden Administration.
+In many cases, Medicare won’t cover the new treatments unless patients meet strict eligibility criteria.
+This presents a significant barrier for patients seeking these potentially beneficial treatments.
 As new science and data show us what’s possible, our elected leaders need to take notice – and act.

 Approximately 11 million Americans are providing unpaid care for their loved ones with Alzheimer’s disease.
 Caregiving presents daily physical and emotional challenges; and it takes a huge toll on careers, relationships, and family life.
 These family caregivers are juggling work with their caregiving responsibilities and logging more than 15 billion hours of caregiving annually.
 In Massachusetts, 284,000 family caregivers provide more than 411 million hours of unpaid care, estimated to be valued at $48.7 billion annually.

-As people living with Alzheimer’s cognitive abilities erode over time, the task of caring for them becomes far more difficult – and takes a significant toll on their caregiver.
+As people living with Alzheimer’s experience cognitive decline, caring for them becomes increasingly challenging.
+This situation takes a significant toll on their caregivers’ emotional and physical well-being.
 Caregivers for Alzheimer’s patients report disproportionately higher rates of stress and depression.
-They have increased risk for heart disease and stroke; they suffer higher mortality rates than the general population; and they must spend about $5,000 more than the average person on their own annual health care costs.
+They have an increased risk for heart disease and stroke; they suffer higher mortality rates than the general population; and they must spend about $5,000 more than the average person on their own annual health care costs.

 The pandemic made caregiving more difficult for millions of Americans.
 A recent study from the University of Michigan found that more than half of Americans 50 years and older are caregivers to one or more people, 65 years or older.
 Younger families feel the brunt too.
 Twenty-five percent of Gen Z and Millennial caregivers were in caregiving roles for the first time during the pandemic.
 Overall, 20 percent of caregivers surveyed were new to caregiving, and 60 percent of them were Gen Z or Millennials.

 The worst part, until recently, is that patients diagnosed with Alzheimer’s had no treatment options.
-Despite years of research in the space and significant time and money invested, Alzheimer’s ranks near the top of the list of most fatal diseases list.
+Despite extensive research and a substantial investment of time and money in Alzheimer’s research.
+Alzheimer’s disease remains one of the leading causes of death.
+Its impact underscores the urgent need for continued research and effective treatments.

-Now, however, new therapies that target the buildup of amyloid plaque in the brain – a telltale sign of Alzheimer’s – have been garnering positive results in clinical trials may now be the first major step in fighting this disease.
+New therapies targeting the buildup of amyloid plaque in the brain, a hallmark of Alzheimer’s disease, have shown promising results.
+These therapies represent a significant advancement in the fight against Alzheimer’s.
+They offer hope for potential breakthroughs in treating and managing this devastating disease.
 One was approved by the FDA last June.

-Further, the consequences of this decision will reverberate throughout the healthcare system and put in jeopardy the development of future treatments for rare and chronic diseases that impact tens of millions of patients and families.
+This decision will have widespread repercussions across the healthcare system.
+It threatens the development of future treatments for rare and chronic diseases.
+These conditions affect tens of millions of patients and families.

-As the new Congress is sworn in and we approach 2023, it’s critical that policymakers recognize that CMS decision to limit coverage for Alzheimer’s treatments will cause more long-term harm than good.
+As the new Congress is sworn in and we approach 2023, policymakers must recognize that CMS’s decision to limit coverage for Alzheimer’s treatments will cause more long-term harm than good.
 Patients living with the disease today will continue their decline, family and caregivers will see their quality of life continue to erode, and we will have arrested future progress towards the development of new treatments that can bring new hope.

 We need smart decision making on the part of policymakers – and we need them soon.